aesara-devs/aesara/doc/library/tensor/basic.rst

 .. function:: switch(cond, ift, iff)

-    Returns a variable representing a switch between ift (iftrue) and iff (iffalse) based on the condition cond.
-This is the Aesara equivalent of numpy.where.
+    Returns a variable representing a switch between ift (i.e. "if true") and iff (i.e. "if false") based on the condition cond.
+This is the Aesara equivalent of `numpy.where`.

       :Parameter:  *cond* - symbolic Tensor (or compatible)
       :Parameter:  *ift* - symbolic Tensor (or compatible)